-- Bruising in the neck area depending upon where the catheter was inserted.
-This is very rare and usually resolves within a few days. - Some damage to the vein, caused by the catheter (this is very rare).
-This may need to be treated by surgery or another radiological procedure. - There is a small risk of internal bleeding after the biopsy, this is why there is a period of recovery after the procedure.
+Bruising in the area the catheter was inserted.
+This is rare and usually resolves within a few days.

+Some damage to the artery, caused by the catheter (this is very rare).
+This may need to be treated by surgery or another radiological procedure.

+There is a small risk of bleeding after the angiogram that may include bleeding under the skin (haematoma) this is why there is a period of recovery after the procedure.